Columbia Sportswear CEO praises Biden’s new vaccine mandates

 “We want to make sure that vulnerable people are covered and that, frankly, we can get back to a more normal way of life, a more normal way of working, and that’s only going to happen if we have a high rate of vaccination,” he said.

-Boyle said the company has for months tried numerous incentives to encourage its roughly 3,000 local employees to get the shot but many workers have not participated.
+Boyle said the company has for months tried numerous incentives to encourage its roughly 3,000 local employees to get the shot but not all workers have participated.

 “We have to allow for religious exemptions sure, but we have to be vaccinated to come back to work and get ourselves, the state and country back to 2019 as we all remember,” he said.
 “I would assume most businesses would want to get back to normal.”